vstanciu47/nodeJS-course-for-students/README.md

 ## About [Node.Js](https://nodejs.org/dist/latest-v12.x/docs/api/)
 What is Node?
 From official site: "Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine."
 Unlike .NET, it is event based, single threaded, not thread based.
-In practice, this means that all operations are put on the event loop and brought to the mainframe when ready.
+In practice, this means that all operations are put on the event loop and brought back into the main thread when ready.
 This means that coding style is different, all framework ops have callbacks.
-Now, single threaded doesn't actually mean everything rund in a single thread, it means that the MAIN thread is the only thread available to current running process.
+Now, single threaded doesn't actually mean everything runs in a single thread, it means that the MAIN thread is the only thread available to current running process.
 All I/O ops run internally on separate threads and use callback functions to be brought back to the main thread.

 Here's an example: